OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/docs/building_for_linux.md

 With the programs above installed and environment variables set, go into the root folder of the repository and run `./build_scripts/linux/build_linux.sh`.

 If you copy the `third-party/openvr/lib/linux64/libopenvr_api.so` file into `/lib` you can run the `AdvancedSettings` file without anything else.
 Otherwise you'll need to run the `run-with-library.sh` file.

+# Installing

+The application can be installed by running `sudo make install` in the directory of the `Makefile`.
+This will copy the build directory to `/opt/OpenVR-AdvancedSettings/AdvancedSettings` by default.
+The `PREFIX` location can be changed while running `qmake` by writing `qmake PREFIX=/your/dir/here`, then `make` and `sudo make install`.

 # Contributing